Haji Shariatullah: Early life

-Shariatullah is generally acknowledged to have been born into a Bengali Muslim family of Taluqdars in Char Shamail, a village in present-day Shibchar, Madaripur.
-The exact date or time of his birth and the name of his mother has not been mentioned by any peer-reviewed historical text, but some have estimated it to be circa 1781 CE.
-Coming from a family with no high educational background, his father was Abd al-Jalil Taluqdar, a landowner who had farming as his primary source of income.
+Shariatullah was born in 1781 into a family of Taluqdars in Shamail, a village in present-day Shibchar, Madaripur.
+His father was Abd al-Jalil Taluqdar, a landowner of limited means.
+His mother died when he was a child.

 At around eight years old, Shariatullah lost his father and was then taken care of by his uncle, Azim ad-Din, who nurtured him in a very loving manner and made Shariatullah's youth "carefree" with little concern for discipline.
 However, when he reached the age of twelve, Shariatullah ran away to Calcutta supposedly due to being reprimanded by his uncle on a certain occasion.
 There, he met a Quran teacher known as Maulana Basharat Ali who subsequently enrolled Shariatullah into his classes.
-Ali had a crucial impact on the direction of Shariatullah's life, encouraging him to study the Arabic and Persian languages, something that would later allow him to respectively develop a comprehensive understanding of Islamic texts and master the lingua franca of the subcontinent.
-Shariatullah reached proficieny in these two languages in two years.
+Ali had a crucial impact on the direction of Shariatullah's life, encouraging him to study the Arabic and Persian languages.
+Shariatullah reached proficiency in these two languages in two years.

 Following this, Shariatullah then headed north to Murshidabad to meet with his uncle, Ashiq Miyan, who was working in the district as a court official.
 Shariatullah continued to enhance his proficiency in the two languages during the twelve months he spent with his uncle and aunt.
 Upon the decision of his uncle and aunt, they set off to visit their ancestral village in Shamail which Shariatullah had not visited since he ran away at the age of twelve.
-During the journey, a vigorous storm broke down the small sailboat resulting in the martyrdom of Shariatullah's uncle and aunt.
+During the journey, a vigorous storm broke down the small sailboat resulting in the death of Shariatullah's uncle and aunt.
 Shariatullah was so disturbed by this calamity that he headed back to Calcutta returning to his teacher, Basharat Ali.